 - Nice Guy: Despite what his otherworldly origins might lead you to believe, Onigawara is a very nice man, providing moral support and offering forgiveness to unfortunate victims.

 - Not Quite Human: Wherever he's from, it certainly isn't this realm.

 - Red Eyes, Take Warning: One of the clues that he's not a normal guy.

 - Reused Character Design: Those who played Mad Father before this game remember him as Ogre, a.k.a. the one responsible for the curse on the Drevis household.
 Here, he is pretty much doing the same thing for Misao.

 The vice-president of the Student Council and most likely the assistant of Onigawara.
 She is also a guiding force in the game, much like Onigawara, and a supporting character.
 Like Aki, players can name her, though the English version adds Novella as her default name.

-Beware the Nice Ones: If Aki refuses to befriend her, she kills her offscreen.
-Also, when Akito has the chance to kill Tohma but refuses to do it, the Library Girl does it in his place, simply because Tohma was annoying her.
+- Beware the Nice Ones: If Aki/Akito refuses to befriend her, she kills them.
+Also, when Akito has the chance to kill Tohma, but refuses to do it, the Library Girl does it in his place, simply because Tohma was annoying her.